Health and Wellness Fee

 Supporting Tufts’ Commitment to Health and Wellness

 Tufts University is committed to promoting health and wellness among its undergraduate and graduate students through health promotion and prevention programming, student engagement, and ensuring compliance with state and federal public health requirements.
 We pride ourselves in removing obstacles that might prevent students from seeking the medical help or counseling they need.
 While all students are required by the State of Massachusetts to carry health insurance, Tufts fulfills its public health mission by providing medical, counseling, and health promotion at no charge to students.
-All students pay a Health and Wellness fee ($958 for 2021-2022 and estimated at $1022 for 2022-2023) in order to fund these services so that every student can benefit.
+All students pay a Health and Wellness fee ($1022 for 2022-2023 and $1090 for 2023-2024) in order to fund these services so that every student can benefit.
 Our Health and Wellness services are among the most utilized on campus, rivaling even the libraries and computer labs.
 Virtually all students will engage with us in some way during their time at Tufts.
 The fee is mandatory, non-negotiable, and set by the Trustees to support our broad-based public health programs and services.

 What Is Covered